erysepulsa/docker-compose/README.md

 ## Install docker for mac :

 Below is step by step to install docker
-* Install docker desktop CE apps at : https://docs.docker.com/docker-for-mac/install/
+* Install docker apps at : https://docs.docker.com/docker-for-mac/install/
 * Clone this github repo on your local computer folder (ex. /docker)
 * Setting or edit your file ```Nginx, docker-compose.yml, Dockerfile, /etc/hosts, etc``` (see instruction below)
 * Create Network via docker command (see instruction below)
-* Run in clone docker folder ```$docker-compose up --build``` to build & download container images (make sure it downloaded & run smoothly without error)
+* Run this on clone docker folder ```$docker-compose up --build``` to build & download container images (make sure it downloaded & run smoothly without error)
 * Open your browser to test your starter included (portainer, swagger-editor, rabbitmq management, adminer, etc)

 ## How To Run